eliasbuchwald/-reddit/API:-info.json.md

 ## Example Response

-If the `reddit_session` cookie is not present in the request, the API will return `false` for `saved` and `hidden`, and `null` for `likes`, but the rest of the information returned will be the same as if the user was logged in.
+If the `reddit_session` cookie is not present in the request, the API will return `false` for `saved` and `hidden`, `null` for `likes`, and `created` in UTC, but the rest of the information returned will be the same as if the user was logged in.

-Otherwise, the API will return something like the following about the submissions with `saved` and `null` customized for the currently logged in user:
+Otherwise, the API will return something like the following about the submissions with `saved`, `null`, and `created` customized for the currently logged in user:

 ```javascript
 {